 But who protects you from them going out of business?
 What happens to your website when for any number of reasons, you deactivate your Wix account – and then you are unable to reactivate it?

 Finally, I see technology companies come and go all the time; hopefully your proprietary website provider won’t be one of them.

-I no longer answer questions like Joan’s on Quora.
+PLEASE NOTE: I no longer answer questions like Wix Website Worries on Quora.
 There are no checks and balances in place for the rampant censorship by some moderators.
 And to make matters worse, inquiries about the anonymous censorship that goes on there have yet to see any reply.
-Since I will continue to help others, I just won’t be wasting my time on that website.
+Since that is the case, I will continue to help others, I just won’t be wasting my time on that website.
 So Say Goodbye Quora!